KDE/kdeconnect-meta/protocol.md

 * `deviceName`: [**`String`**](#string) [🔒](#symbols)

     A human-readable label for the device.
+Must be 32 characters or shorter and can't contain any of the following punctuation marks `"',;:.!?()[]<>`.
+When displayed to the user in the interface, it should always be displayed within quotes.

 * `deviceType`: [**`String`**](#string) [🔒](#symbols)